Derived category of moduli of pointed curves -- I

 \subsection{Acknowledgements}

 We are grateful to Alexander Kuznetsov for a suggestion to think about the derived category of pointed curves in the equivariant setting and for several improvements of the exposition.
-Daniel Halpern--Leistner has helped us with windows in derived categories.
 We are grateful to Michel Brion for pointing out the connection to the wonderful compactification of $\PGL_n$.
-We thank Asher Auel, Chunyi Li, Emanuele Macr\`i and Dimitri Zvonkine for useful conversations.
-The first author was supported by NSF grants DMS-1529735 and DMS-1701752.
-The second author was supported by NSF grants DMS-1303415 and DMS-1701704.
+We thank Asher Auel, Chunyi Li, Daniel Halpern-Leistner, Emanuele Macr\`i and Dimitri Zvonkine for useful conversations.
+We are grateful to the referee for the careful reading and numerous very helpful comments.

+The first named author was supported by NSF grants DMS-1529735 and DMS-1701752.
+The second named author was supported by NSF grants DMS-1303415 and DMS-1701704.
 Parts of this paper were written while the first author was visiting the Institut des Hautes \'Etudes Scientifiques in Bures-sur-Yvette, France and the second author was visiting the Fields Institute in Toronto, Canada.